GoogleCloudPlatform/django-demo-app-unicodex/docs/10-setup-gcp.md

 Notes:

-* project names are *globally unique* -- no one else can have the same project name as you.
+* Project names are *globally unique* -- no one else can have the same project name as you.
+* Project names cannot be changed after they have been created.
 * We're going to be referring to this name as `PROJECT_ID`.
 A lot.

 You will also need to setup this project against a Billing Account.